MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/groups-and-distribution-lists/o365-group-tasks.md

 ## Other tasks

-### Restore an Office 365 Group
+### Restore a Microsoft 365 Group

-Deleted Office 365 groups are retained for 30 days.
+Deleted Microsoft 365 groups are retained for 30 days.
 Within this period, either a group owner or a tenant admin can restore the group.
 After 30 days, the group and its associated contents are permanently deleted and cannot be restored.

-Restoring an Office 365 group restores any services that are related to the group, such as Planner, Teams, and SharePoint sites.
+Restoring a Microsoft 365 group restores any services that are related to the group, such as Planner, Teams, and SharePoint sites.

 > [!NOTE]
 > It may take several hours to restore all the associated content for a group.